- Home

 Animals in Housing

-Requests for service animals and emotional support animals in campus housing must be submitted to the Office of Accessibility and Accommodations.
+All service animals and emotional support animal requests for on-campus housing must be submitted to the Office of Accessibility and Accommodations.

 Animals Not Permitted in Housing